French Press Vs Moka Pot | (Differences & What’s Better?)

 Both French Press and Moka pot make a delicious cup of coffee yet there are some obvious differences between these manual coffee makers.

-French Press is a simple immersion-type coffee brewer in which coffee grounds are steeped in hot water to extract flavors, whereas Moka pot is a stovetop coffee maker that uses steam pressure to brew coffee.
-Moka pot makes an intense and strong espresso-styled coffee while French Press makes a rich and full-bodied cup of coffee.
+The main difference is that French Press is a simple immersion-type coffee brewer in which coffee grounds are steeped in hot water to extract flavors, whereas Moka pot is a stovetop coffee maker that uses steam pressure to brew coffee.

-The choice between a French press vs Moka pot ultimately depends on personal preferences and how you want to brew your coffee.
+The choice between a French press or a Moka pot depends on personal preferences and how you want to brew your coffee.
 To help you make an informed choice, I will explain their differences, pros and cons, and features in detail.

 What is the French Press?